Obesity and Periodontal Disease

 To view a PDF version of this article, click here.

-The number of Americans that are overweight or obese has increased significantly throughout the past 20 years.
-According to the Center for Disease Control (CDC), 67 percent of U.S. adults are overweight or obese.
-Greater than 34 percent are obese.
+The number of Americans that have excess weight or obesity has increased significantly throughout the past 20 years.
+According to the Center for Disease Control (CDC), 67 percent of U.S. adults have excess weight or obesity.
+Greater than 34 percent have severe obesity.
 Childhood obesity has tripled since 1980.
 As of 2008, the prevalence of obesity among children (6-11 years) was 19.6 percent and adolescents (12-19 years) was 18.1 percent.

 It is well known that obesity is associated with many medical problems, such as diabetes, heart disease, sleep apnea, elevated cholesterol, hypertension, arthritis, gastric reflux, infertility, gout and some types of cancer.
 In recent years, there has been research supporting a link between obesity and periodontal disease.